Fun Employee Engagement & Team Building Activities

 Number of Participants: Any

 Rules: Each team must build half of a bridge with the materials provided.
-The intention is for the two bridges to connect it together when finished.
+The intention is for the two bridges to connect together when finished.
 The teams must stay separated so that they cannot see what the other team is doing.
 They are allowed to communicate verbally.

 Objective: This activity builds communication skills.